m-lab/ndt-server/spec/ndt7-protocol.md

 Extra information obtained using `TCP_INFO` should help an expert reading the results of a ndt7 experiment to better understand what could be the root cause of such performance issues.

-To ensure that clients continue to work, we make the design choice that clients should be maximally simple, and that all complexity should implemented on the server side.

 Ndt7 should consume few resources.
 The maximum runtime of a test should be ten seconds, but the server should be able to determine if the performance